bbrownekianda/docs/getting-started/add_form_elements.md

 9. Make sure to save your work as you go by clicking on the **Save** button.

 10. In the Training Process example, there is a second form that is part of this process, called Training Approval.
-From the [summary of requirements](processplan.md#summary-of-requirements) this form will be a simple approval form where we will have 7 fields, and 1 rule, where 2 of the fields are already there by default, namely **Submit** and **Save** buttons.
-We will add a field group, a banner and a list.
-Details of these field types are available from [Controls](/fields/readme.md).
-The rule to add is a **Workflow** rule called **Hide and Disable**, information available from [Rules](/rules/readme2.md).
+From the [summary of requirements](processplan.md#summary-of-requirements) this form will have 7 fields, and 1 rule.
+The fields include a field group, a banner and a list and the rule is added to a radio list called 'Management decision'.
+The added **Workflow** rule is called **Hide and Disable**, so based on user input, if someone clicks 'Yes' for the 'Management decision, then a Signature field is shown to sign off on the form, if 'No' is clicked then the Signature field is hidden and a text box called 'Reason' is shown.

     ***Example of Training Approval form***